h12w/gspec/DESIGN.md

     type RootFunc func(s S)

-and variable s contains all the variables needed to control which test case to run, and the scheduler makes sure each test case run once concurrently (or sequentially).
+and variable s contains all the variables needed to control which test case to run, and the controller makes sure each test case run once concurrently (or sequentially).

 RESTRICTION: